lse-ds105/ds105a-project-chadgpt/docs/index.md

 <iframe src="ingredient_frequency.html" style="width: 200px; height: 350px; border:none;"></iframe>

 ### 📖Overall Conclusion
 We observe that our initial hypothesis regarding the correlation between the healthiness of a recipe and its popularity was incorrect.
 On hindsight, our hypothesis was perhaps restricted in its perspective, as there are after all many other variables that affect the popularity of a post, such as the aesthetics or story behind the post, or even the algorithm behind the post.
-Nevertheless, in our culinary exploration, we still managed to make a number of interesting findings which we did not expect.
+Nevertheless, in our culinary exploration, we still managed to make a number of interesting findings as documented above which we did not expect.

-We recognize that our project is not without its built-in challenges.
-For example, while we've linked recipes from r/recipes and BBC Good Food using their titles as a basis for comparison, there's a chance that recipes bearing the same name may actually vary significantly in preparation and cooking technique.
-Such discrepancies could result in different end products, which our approach based solely on titles might not capture.
-We're aware that fully accounting for these nuances is quite a formidable task at present, yet we're confident in the robustness of our current analysis.
-Maybe, with further refinement of our skills and methods, we'll one day be able to address these complexities head-on.
+We recognize that our project and approach is not without its limitations.
+For example, while we have linked recipes from r/recipes and BBC Good Food using their titles as a basis for comparison, there is a chance that recipes bearing the same name may actually vary significantly in preparation and cooking technique.
+Such discrepancies could result in end products with different nutritional values, which our approach based solely on titles might not capture.
+We are aware that fully accounting for these nuances is quite a formidable task at present, yet we're confident in the robustness of our current analysis.
+Perhaps with further refinement of our skills and methods, we will one day be able to address these challenges head-on.

 ### 📖Challenges

 #### ❎ 1: Reddit API Limits

 -   Reddit's API limits a search query to 250 results only
-    -   To overcome this challenge, we iterated over a list of flair names for a specific subreddit and combining post data from each flair by extending a list!
+    -   To overcome this challenge, we iterated over a list of flair names for a specific subreddit and combined post data from each flair by extending a list!

 #### ❎ 2:Extracting Reddit recipes and ingredients